Electric polarization and magnetization in metals: Introduction

-In more modern treatments of crystalline metals and doped semiconductors, when motion of the ion cores is neglected the free charge and current densities are associated with the intraband transitions of Bloch electrons occupying eigenvectors associated with partly occupied energy bands.
-In the ``long-wavelength limit'', where the wavelength of light is much larger than the lattice constant, the response of those carriers to the electromagnetic field is calculated as if the electric field were uniform.
-For example, in a too-simplistic model in which the relevant carriers are all assumed to have the same effective mass $m_{0}$, and scattering is neglected, for an applied uniform electric field oscillating at frequency $\omega$ with amplitude $\boldsymbol{E}(\omega)$ the amplitude of the uniform current density driven in linear response is given by
+In more modern treatments of metallic crystals and doped semiconductors, if the motion of the ion cores is neglected then $\varrho_{F}(\boldsymbol{x},t)$ and $\boldsymbol{J}_{{F}}(\boldsymbol{x},t)$ are associated with intraband electronic transitions within partly occupied energy bands.
+In the ``long-wavelength limit,'' where the wavelength of an applied electric field is much larger than the lattice constant, the response of those carriers is calculated as if that field were uniform.
+For example, in a too-simplistic model in which scattering is neglected and the relevant carriers are all assumed to have the same effective mass $m_{0}$ and carry the electric charge $e=-|e|$, for a uniform electric field oscillating at frequency $\omega$ with amplitude $\boldsymbol{E}(\omega)$ the amplitude of the uniform current density driven in linear response is

-where the superscript $(1)$ indicates the linear response of the quantity, and $N$ is the number of relevant carriers per unit volume.
+where the superscript $(1)$ indicates the linear response of the quantity, and $N$ is the density of relevant carriers.

-Turning then to the other terms in the second of (\ref{eq:macroequations}), in the long-wavelength limit the macroscopic magnetization is uniform and therefore can be neglected, and the ``bound'' electronic current density $\partial\boldsymbol{P}(\boldsymbol{x},t)/\partial t$ is associated with the interband transitions of Bloch electrons associated with any occupied or partly occupied energy band.
+Turning then to the other terms in the second of (\ref{eq:macroequations}), in the long-wavelength limit the macroscopic magnetization is uniform and the ``bound'' current density $\partial\boldsymbol{P}(t)/\partial t$ is associated with interband electronic transitions involving occupied or partly occupied energy bands.
 The simplest procedure, even more elementary than a Kubo approach, is to calculate the interband absorption rate using Fermi's Golden Rule, and associate that absorption with the absorption that \textit{would} result from a model in which the polarization responded to the electric field through a dielectric tensor $\delta^{il}+\epsilon_{\text{inter}}^{il}(\omega)$, which would give

 where superscript indices indicate Cartesian components and are summed over if repeated.
 This association identifies the imaginary part of $\epsilon_{\text{inter}}^{il}(\omega)$, and the real part of $\epsilon_{\text{inter}}^{il}(\omega)$ can then be found using the Kramers-Kronig relation \cite{WootenChapters}.
 Using both (\ref{eq:Jfree_simple}) (or a less simplistic version) and (\ref{eq:Presponse_simple}), with $\epsilon_{\text{inter}}^{il}(\omega)$ so determined, a calculation of the linear response in the long-wavelength limit is complete.
 Sometimes one even introduces an ``effective'' dielectric constant $\epsilon_{\text{eff}}^{il}(\omega)$, formally writing the linear response $\boldsymbol{J}^{(1)}(t)$ of the \textit{full} current density from the second of (\ref{eq:macroequations}) as just $\boldsymbol{J}^{(1)}(t)=\partial\boldsymbol{P}_{\text{eff}}^{(1)}(t)/\partial t$, with